Spacial/csstuff/README.md

 - [Chess Steganography](https://incoherency.co.uk/chess-steg/)
 - [awesome-scifi](https://github.com/sindresorhus/awesome-scifi): I asked on Twitter for recommendations as I want to get into reading Sci-Fi novels.
 The below is the result.
 Thanks everyone for recommending your favorites! :)
 - (pt-br) [Divulgação Científica](https://docs.google.com/spreadsheets/d/1qXiDGiwXEXVvPMf_Kf-t3qeUnthFGz4GLL3uoCmRQek/edit#gid=105539009), on [github](https://github.com/DivulgacaoCientifica/divulgacaocientifica).
+- [Sourcerer](https://sourcerer.io/) is a visual profile for SWEs that analyzes and derives your abilities, preferences, and habits from your commits and source code.

 ## Articles